Teen Travel Network

 Yes.
 A student must be enrolled (applied & accepted) in a TTN travel program this summer in order to become a Fellow.

-Not quite ready to pull the trigger?
-Students are free to apply for a Fellowship before enrolling in a TTN program, to see if they would be accepted into the Fellowship prior to making the decision to enroll.
+Students are also welcome to apply for a Fellowship for free before enrolling in a TTN program, to see if they would be accepted into the Fellowship prior to making the decision to enroll.
 Please just note this in your Fellowship application when applying.

 WHAT WILL I GET OUT OF THE FELLOWSHIP EXPERIENCE?